Non-intrusive double-greedy parametric model reduction by interpolation of frequency-domain rational surrogates: The double-greedy pMOR strategy

 \subsection{Frequency adaptivity via Minimal Rational Interpolation}

-Here we provide some details on the function \textsc{BuildFrequencyROM} in \cref{algo:build}, which encodes the construction of a $\ROM$ for a non-parametric dynamical system with respect to a single parameter, namely the frequency $z$.
-A number of surrogate modeling strategies for such problems have been proposed in the MOR literature: the most famous are, among projection-based methods, the Proper Orthogonal Decomposition/Reduced Basis \cite{Benner2015,DeLaRubia2009} and the Krylov/Moment Matching \cite{Benner2014} methods, and, among the non-intrusive techniques, the Loewner Framework \cite{Ionita2014} and the Vector Fitting algorithm \cite{Drmac2015,Grivet2016}.
+Here we provide some details on the function \textsc{BuildFrequencyROM} in Algorithm~\ref{algo:build}, which encodes the construction of a ROM for a non-parametric dynamical system with respect to a single parameter, namely the frequency $z$.
+A number of surrogate modeling strategies for such problems have been proposed in the MOR literature: the most famous are, among projection-based methods, the Proper Orthogonal Decomposition/Reduced Basis \cite{Benner2015} and the Krylov/Moment Matching \cite{Benner2014} methods, and, among the non-intrusive techniques, the Loewner Framework \cite{Ionita2014} and the Vector Fitting algorithm \cite{Drmac2015,Grivet2016}.
 Any of them could be used to supply the surrogate modeling that we require.
-In fact, different frequency surrogates could even be obtained by different MOR approaches, as long as each reduced model allows for a Heaviside expansion \cref{eq:ROMs}.
+In fact, different frequency surrogates could even be obtained by different MOR approaches, as long as each reduced model allows for a Heaviside expansion \eqref{eq:ROMs}.

-In this work, we consider the Minimal Rational Interpolation (MRI) method proposed in \cite{Pradovera2020}.
-MRI is non-intrusive, i.e., it does not require access to the matrices appearing in the dynamical system \cref{eq:dynamical}, allowing for a wider applicability of the method.
-At the same time, one can apply it in a greedy fashion \cite{PradoveraGreedy}, so that the number and location of frequency samples is selected adaptively, in such a way that a prescribed accuracy is attained over the whole frequency domain $Z$.
-The specific greedy strategy that we choose has a proper theoretical motivation only if the parametric problem depends on $z$ in a simple way, e.g., linearly, as in \cref{eq:dynamical}.
+In this work, we consider the Minimal Rational Interpolation (MRI) method proposed in \cite{Pradovera2020}, generalizing \cite{Bonizzoni}.
+MRI is non-intrusive, i.e., it does not require access to the matrices appearing in the dynamical system \eqref{eq:dynamical}, allowing for a wider applicability of the method.
+In particular, MRI can be used to efficiently build surrogates for vector-valued quantities, e.g., high-(or even $\infty$-)dimensional states $X$ of dynamical systems \eqref{eq:dynamical}.
+(In fact, the effectiveness of MRI may even improve if the ambient space, where snapshots of the approximation target are located, is large.)
+At the same time, one can apply it in a greedy fashion \cite{PradoveraGreedy}, so that the number and location of frequency samples are selected adaptively, in such a way that a prescribed accuracy is attained over the whole frequency domain $Z$.
+The specific greedy strategy that we choose has a proper theoretical motivation only if the parametric problem depends on $z$ in a simple way, e.g., linearly, as in \eqref{eq:dynamical}.
 If this is not the case, or if the dependence on frequency is not known, one may want to consider possible alternatives \cite{PradoveraGreedy}.
 More details on the method are provided in \cite{Pradovera2020}.
-Here we only give a short overview, which is summarized in \cref{algo:mri}.
+Here we only give a short overview, which is summarized in Algorithm~\ref{algo:mri}.